semibroiled/RPN-Stack-in-C--/README.md

 steps 1 through 4 are done for you.
 And you would only need to do the 4th step to hop into the executable.

-### 2.2.
-Compiling the program with Cmake and Make

-Again, I am assuming this to be done on a Darwin Max.
-I expect it to be slightly modified on a Windows computer.
-Linux/Ubuntu should be the same.

 #### 2.1.2.
 Compiling and Running Tests

 The `src` directory also has a test file with which we can validate the efficacy of the program in the `RPNStackCalculator` Class.
 Here's how you can compile and run it yourself to test it.